danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 the [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/).

-In addition, the JsonCons incorporates some generalizations and tightening of syntax introduced in the more innovative and rigourously specified implementations.
+In addition, the JsonCons incorporates some generalizations and tightening of syntax introduced in the more innovative and formally specified implementations.

 - It allows names in the dot notation to be unquoted, single-quoted, or double-quoted.